 Research is the scientific foundation for clinical practice.
-The School of Nursing, Midwifery and Indigenous Health is committed to contributing to, and engaging with research which results in new and emerging nursing practice.
+The School of Nursing, Midwifery and Indigenous Health is committed to contributing to, and engaging with research which results in new and emerging nursing practice and aligns with the CSU Research Narrative.
 For students considering studying their research degree at CSU the following information may assist you in finding the appropriate researcher for your topic and chosen methodology.
-Academics employed by the SNMIH are highlighted in bold.

 This grant is to develop support documents to support the inclusion of older people in residential aged care in the teaching of ageing.
 Older people in residential aged care are often isolated and are not recognised for the valuable and rich life experiences that they have to share.